Navdeep-Dhindsa/bootstrap-gww/README.md

 Next step is to improve it by trying other form of positivity matrix

-Result for Wilson loop and and first winding:
+Result for Wilson loop and and second winding:

 **W vs $\lambda$**